thien/dinno/Documents/Requirements Specification/risks_assump_depend_constrain.md

 - It is assumed that team members allocated to implementation are familiar/will be familiar with web languages such as PHP, HTML, CSS, and Javascript/Node.js

-- It is assumed all team members are familiar with basic database design , as well implementation of databases using SQL.
+- It is assumed all team members are familiar with basic database design , as well as implementation of databases using SQL.

 **Availability:**